-To redress gender discrimination in the City, the Commission is selecting a method for conducting the Gender Analysis.
-The analysis will gather disaggregated data to address intersectional gender discrimination, including identity, expression, sexuality, race and ethnicity, diverse abilities, education, income, and other factors.
-Based upon the equity disparities identified in the gender analysis, the GEC will work with the City to create a specific five-year action plan and ongoing plans, then monitor and guide their implementation.
+The Commission will conduct a multi-year, multi-phase city-wide Gender Analysis.
+A CEDAW tool, gender analyses focus on using disaggregated data to address intersectional gender discrimination, including identity, expression, sexuality, race and ethnicity, diverse abilities, education, income, and other factors.
+Based upon the equity disparities identified in the local gender analyses, the GEC will work with the Mayor's Office and City Council to create action plans, then monitor and guide their implementation.

 The plans will focus on areas the gender analysis deems crucial to women and girls.
 These areas may include but are not limited to: